 If you would like Dr. Toomey or another SOS Professor to speak at your event, please contact us directly at SOS Event Request.
 In your request, please include the following information:

 The SOS Approach to Feeding Conference is offered at least once a month in locations around the world.
-For a list of upcoming conferences, please visit our SOS Events page.
+For a list of upcoming conferences, please visit our SOS Conference Schedule page.

 Yes, we have a variety of presentations available on the SOS Approach to Feeding program.
 Created by Dr. Toomey, the following presentations are designed for Conference Attendees to use when presenting the SOS Approach to Feeding to other Professionals and/or Parent Groups.
 These presentations are offered at no charge to attendees.
 Available presentations include: